reale/unhashlib/README.rst

 .. code:: python

-    from alphabet import alphabet
+    from unhashlib import unhashlib

-    s =  alphabet('the tragicall historye of romeus and juliet')
+    s =  unhashlib('the tragicall historye of romeus and juliet')

     len(s)
     > 43